J888/info-site-v2/README.md

 - configuration UI to configure the site config:
   - add a version and lastUpdatedAt field to it
   - detect issues (duplicates, blanks)
+  - ability to delete array items
+  - AND prevent null from getting in the config

 ## Local Development: Set ENV VARS